 Embedded systems are usually strictly constrained in computation, memory, bandwidth, and power.
 To lower production and deployment costs, embedded systems are often equipped with slow processor, small memory, rudimentary radio, and limited battery.
 These constraints require that for a given mission, only the necessary hardware and software modules be loaded into an embedded system.
-This makes componentbased development an appealing and appropriate approach to embedded system development.
-For instance, the well-known TinyOS [14] run-time system for networked sensors, an emerging type of deeply embedded systems, is component-based.
+This makes component-based development an appealing and appropriate approach to embedded system development.
+For instance, the well-known TinyOS (Hill et al., 2000) run-time system for networked sensors, an emerging type of deeply embedded systems, is componentbased.

 Embedded systems are often mission-critical, deployed in large quantity, and difficult to access after deployment.
 Therefore, they must be highly trustworthy.
 Embedded systems often support concurrency intensive operations such as simultaneous monitoring, computation, and communication.
 However, locks and monitors commonly used to safeguard concurrent operations are often not used in embedded systems due to computational costs.
-Thus, to build trustworthy embedded systems, they must be extensively verified.
+Thus,